-Danny Kaye and the Opening of EPCOT Centerby Jim Korkis, staff writer
+Danny Kaye and the Opening of EPCOT Centerby Jim Korkis, contributing writer

 "What's an EPCOT?
 Well, that's a good question.
 Is it just another amusement park?
 No!
 No. 1: EPCOT is the Experimental Prototype Community of Tomorrow, and No. 2: EPCOT isn't just an 'anything'!
 Oh, no...[Danny Kaye sings for awhile of all the things that Epcot is, accompanied by supporting visual clips)]...Just so there is no confusion.
 EPCOT Center is located in the center of EPCOT.
 And EPCOT Center is made up of two parts, which is Future World and The World Showcase.
 It's 2.5 miles from The Magic Kingdom, which is also part of EPCOT, which is what the entire 2,700 acre area known as the Experimental Prototype Community of Tomorrow or EPCOT or Walt Disney World is called. [laughs] Just so there's no confusion!"

 A smiling but comically befuddled Danny Kaye tried to explain to a nationwide television audience what EPCOT Center was in approximately 50 minutes while the dedication ceremonies for Disney's newest theme park were ongoing in Orlando, Florida.
 While EPCOT Center was not officially dedicated until Sunday, October 24, 1982, the special was shown the night before that event.

 "EPCOT Center: The Opening Celebration" aired Saturday October 23, 1982 as a special episode of the Disney weekly television anthology show, then known simply as "Walt Disney" on CBS.
 The executive producers were Gary Smith and Dwight Hemion (who also directed) and was written by Buz Kohan.